-CRAN: the official repository, it is a network of ftp and web servers mantained by the R community around the world.
-It is coordinated by the R foundation, and for a package to be published here it needs to pass several tests that ensure the package is following CRAN policies.
+CRAN: the official repository, it is a network of ftp and web servers maintained by the R community around the world.
+The R foundation coordinates it, and for a package to be published here, it needs to pass several tests that ensure the package is following CRAN policies.
 You can find more details here.

 Bioconductor: this is a topic specific repository, intended for open source software for bioinformatics.
 As CRAN, it has its own submission and review processes, and its community is very active having several conferences and meetings per year.

-Github : although this is not R specific, github is probably the most popular repository for open source projects.
+Github : although this is not R specific, Github is probably the most popular repository for open source projects.
 Its popularity comes from the unlimited space for open source, the integration with git, a version control software, and its ease to share and collaborate with others.
-But be aware that there is no review process associated to it.
+But be aware that there is no review process associated with it.
 3. How To Install An R Package

 Installing Packages From CRAN